-Smoke from the shooting sets off a fire alarm in the school, which would result in students and teachers flooding out of classrooms and into the path of Cruz.
+Smoke from the shooting sets off a fire alarm in the school, which sends students and teachers flooding out of classrooms and into Cruz’s path.

-Had a Code Red been called, students would likely have stayed in their classrooms, instead, when the fire alarm is triggered, the students and teachers are told to evacuate, leading some into Cruz’s line of fire.
+Had a Code Red been called, students would likely have stayed in their classrooms, according to the report.
+Instead, when the fire alarm is triggered, the students and teachers are told to evacuate, leading some into Cruz’s line of fire.

-At this time, Cruz is firing into classroom 1216 for a second time.
+At this time, Cruz is shooting into classroom 1216 for a second time.
 Between the two instances, eight people are hit.

 Alyssa Alhadeff, Alaina Petty and Alex Schachter are killed.
-The five wounded are William Olson, Genesis Valentin, Justin Colton, Alexander Dworet and Kheshava Managapuram.
+Five others, William Olson, Genesis Valentin, Justin Colton, Alexander Dworet and Kheshava Managapuram, are killed.

-After the fire alarm is triggered, a group of students head out of their third-floor classrooms and head down the hall toward the west end staircase, many screaming in panic as they realize it is not a normal fire drill.
+After the fire alarm is triggered, a group of students head out of their third-floor classrooms and down the hall toward the west end staircase, many screaming in panic as they hear shots and realize it is not a normal fire drill.

 Feis returns to his golf cart and begins to drive to the area between Buildings 12 and 13 from the north.

-As it becomes obvious that the school is under attack, the only armed law enforcement officer on campus, resource officer Scot Peterson, meets up with campus monitor Medina and the two head toward Building 12 in Medina’s golf cart.
-He meets up with Security Specialist Kelvin Greenleaf.
+As it becomes obvious that the school is under attack, the only armed law enforcement officer on campus, resource officer Scot Peterson, meets up with campus monitor Medina, and the two head toward Building 12 in Medina’s golf cart.
+There, they met up with Security Specialist Kelvin Greenleaf.

-Peterson arrives at Building 12, draws his gun and remains outside of the building.
+Peterson arrives at Building 12, draws his gun but remains outside of the building.
 Cruz finds Hixon in the doorway he had taken refuge in and shoots him a second time.

 Hixon is alive as he is pulled toward the west doors by law enforcement at approximately 2:33:43.
 He is helped onto a golf cart and transported to the triage area.
 He later dies from his wounds.

 Feis leaves McKenna at Building 13 and heads to Building 12 where he parks his golf cart.
-Feis approaches the door on the west side of the building that takes you directly into the west stairwell.
+Feis approaches the door on the west side of the building that is a direct entry into the west stairwell.

 Feis opens the door to the stairwell and immediately comes face-to-face with Cruz.
 Cruz shoots Feis, fatally wounding him.

-Sensing an active shooter situation, teachers on the second floor of the school building treat the incident as an active assailant situation and take proper precautions.
-Cruz gets to the second floor only to find the hallway is empty.
+Hearing what they believe are gunshots, many teachers on the second floor of the school building treat the incident as an active assailant situation and take proper precautions, getting students into classrooms, covering windows and locking doors.